hugowetterberg/drupal-iphone-site/sites/all/modules/nodewords/README.txt

 1. On the access control administration page ("Administer >> User management
    >> Access control") you need to assign:

-   + the "administer meta tags" permission to the roles that are allowed to administer the meta tags (such as setting the default values and/or enabling the possibility to edit them),
+   + the "administer nodewords" permission to the roles that are allowed to administer the meta tags (such as setting the default values and/or enabling the possibility to edit them),

-   + the "edit meta tags" permission to the roles that are allowed to set and edit meta tags for the content.
+   + the "edit XYZ tag" permission to the roles that are allowed to set and edit meta tags for the content (there is a permission for each of the meta tags currently defined).

    All users will be able to see the assigned meta tags.

-2. On the meta tags settings page ("Administer >> Content management >> Meta tags") you can specify the global settings for the module.
-This includes:
+2. On the settings page ("Administer >> Content management >> Nodewords") you can specify the default settings for the module.
-    - setting a global copyright,
-    - setting global keywords and/or specify auto-keywords vocabularies,
-    - specifying the tags to show on the edit form and/or the html head.

-   Users need the "administer meta tags" permission to do this.
+   Users need the "administer nodewords" permission to do this.

 3. The front page is an important page for each website.
-Therefor you can specifically set the meta tags to use on the front page meta tags settings page ("Administer >> Content management >> Meta tags >> Front page").
+Therefor you can specifically set the meta tags to use on the front page meta tags settings page ("Administer >> Content management >> Nodewords >> Front page").

-   Users need the "administer meta tags" permission to do this.
+   Users need the "administer nodewords" permission to do this.

    Alternatively, you can opt not to set the meta tags for the front page on this page, but to use the meta tags of the view, panel or node the front page points to.
-To do this, you need to uncheck the "Use front page meta tags" option on the meta tags settings page.
+To do this, you need to uncheck the "Use front page meta tags" option on the settings page.

    Note that, in contrast to previous versions of this module, the site mission and/or site slogan are no longer used as DESCRIPTION or ABSTRACT